vbookshelf/myOfflineAi-PrivacyFirst/README.md

 # myOfflineAi - A Flask UI for Ollama

-Transparent offline Ai access for those who need extreme data privacy and peace of mind.
+Transparent offline Ai access for those who need extreme data privacy, but don't want to blindly trust the software developer.

 - Chat with Ollama models
 - Create multimodal Ai tools